mbcalles/website-mbc/content/authors/admin/_index.md

 - Visitors
 ---

-I am a health geographer and epidemiologist specializing in advanced data analysis techniques to understand the complex relationships between injury, health, transportation, and socio-spatial inequalities.
-My interdisciplinary approach combines spatial analysis with robust epidemiological methods and non-spatial data analysis to provide comprehensive insights into public health challenges.
+I’m a health geographer and epidemiologist focused on using advanced data analysis to explore the complex relationships between injury, health, transportation, and social inequalities.
+My work combines spatial analysis with epidemiological methods to generate comprehensive insights that can address critical public health challenges.

-As a postdoctoral research fellow at the University of British Columbia, I lead research projects using complex, linked administrative databases.
-My work involves:
+As a postdoctoral research fellow at the University of British Columbia, I lead interdisciplinary research projects using complex, linked administrative databases.
+My goal is to produce actionable findings that contribute to creating safer and more equitable communities.

+## My Research

+I specialize in the following areas:

-1. Epidemiological analysis of injury patterns and risk factors
+- **Injury Epidemiology**: Analyzing patterns of injury and risk factors across populations.
-2. Statistical modeling of health outcomes across diverse population groups
+- **Statistical Modeling**: Using advanced models to understand health outcomes in diverse groups.
-3. Integration and analysis of linked injury and traffic crash data sources, including police reports, auto-insurance claims, hospital admissions, vital statistics, and socioeconomic indicators
+- **Data Integration**: Merging and analyzing large, linked datasets from police reports, insurance claims, hospital admissions, and more to uncover insights into transportation-related injuries.

-My research focus includes:
+## Key Focus Areas

-- Spatial patterns of transportation-related injuries
+- **Transportation Injuries**: Mapping and analyzing spatial patterns of injuries related to transportation.
-- Health inequities in injury risk and burden
+- **Health Inequities**: Investigating how injury risks and burdens vary across different population groups.
-- Critical evaluation of data sources in transportation injury research
+- **Data Source Evaluation**: Critically assessing and improving data quality in transportation injury research.
-- Development and application of novel analytical methods in injury epidemiology

-My methodological expertise spans:
-- Advanced statistical analysis and modeling
-- Spatial analysis and GIS techniques
-- Machine learning and predictive modeling
-- Big data integration and management

-My goal is to lead innovative research that bridges epidemiology, data science, and geography to address critical public health challenges.
-By leveraging diverse analytical methods and data sources, he aims to produce actionable insights that inform evidence-based policies for safer, more equitable communities.
+## My Expertise

+I apply a range of advanced techniques in my work, including:

+- **Statistical Analysis**: Developing and applying models to explain injury trends and health outcomes.
+- **Spatial Analysis & GIS**: Mapping injury patterns and exploring geographic disparities.
+- **Machine Learning**: Using predictive models to identify factors that influence injury risk.
+- **Big Data Integration**: Managing and analyzing complex datasets to generate meaningful insights.